|MEETING PLACE:||Las Vegas McCarran International Airport|

 - One small waterproof bag for camera and film and other small items you’ll want during the day (approximate sealed size: 17” tall x 9” diameter).

-- Sleep Kit (sleeping bag, deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet and pillow)
+- Sleep Kit (sleeping bag with liner, deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet and pillow)

 - Personal flotation device (PFD) which must be worn at all times on the river in compliance with National Park Service regulations